petermr/ami3/BUILDING.md

 ## full build

-Make sure `cephis` is sync'ed with the git repo, rebuilt and reinstalled.
+Make sure `ami3` is sync'ed with the git repo, rebuilt and reinstalled.

-This will clean, build, test and install `normami` in your personal `.m2` repository.
+The following command will clean, build, and install `org.contentmine:ami3` in your personal `.m2` repository.
 ```
-mvn clean install
+mvn clean install -DskipTests
 ```

-This takes 1-2 inutes as no test is greater than 5 secs.
-It does not run the Integration tests.
-For that we have
+## tests
+NOTE: Tests are a work in progress.

+Tests are separated in unit tests and integration tests.
+Integration tests have names that end in `IT` and are run during a different Maven build phase:

+* Unit tests are run by the Maven Surefire plugin during the `test` phase (so included when you run `mvn package`) and failing unit tests fail the build.
+* Integration tests are run by the Maven Failsafe plugin during the `integration-test` and `verify` phases of the build, so included when you run `mvn verify`, or `mvn install`.
+Failing integration tests will not fail the build.

+There is a switch `skipITs` to disable the integration tests, but it is currently disabled:

 ```
+# currently does not work
 mvn clean install -DskipITs=false
 ```

-if you wish to skip the tests run:
+Finally, if you wish to skip compiling the tests, run:
 ```
 mvn install -Dmaven.test.skip=true
 ```